 3.4 Seasonal Variation in Pfkelch13 Single Nucleotide Polymorphism

 Fgure 5 represents single nucleotide polymorphism in pf isolates obtained in high and low transmission seasons.
 The isolates identified with single nucleotide polymorphism (SNP) were 48.5% and 25% and wild type were 42.4% and 67.9% in high and low transmission seasons respectively.
-The other isolates were invalid due to diminish clearity of sequence chromatogram
+The other isolates were invalid due to diminish clarity of sequence chromatogram

 Figure 5: Seasonal variation in Pfkelch13 single nucleotide polymorphism in high and low transmission